eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/GetValueset.md

 * check that the response is not empty
 * check that the response had no error
 * check that the response had the status code "200"
+* get all valuesets
+* check that all responses are not empty
+* check that all responses had no error
+* check that all responses had the status code "200"

 ## Get specific Valueset